Henry & Mary Coit

 Henry H. Coit was born June 17, 1791, to Daniel Lathrup and Elizabeth Coit of Norwich, Connecticut.

-Henry then came to what was referred to as Euclid Village and began to improve a 1,000-acre tract for a farm near what is presently the intersection of Euclid Avenue and Coit Road.
+Henry then came to Euclid Village and began to improve a 1,000-acre tract for a farm near what is presently the intersection of Euclid Avenue and Coit Road.

 Henry took special pride and pleasure in extending the courtesies of his mansion and beautiful grounds to his friends.

 Mary died on March 18, 1856, at her home.
-Henry died in Newark, New Jersey while on a visit to his daughter on October 15, 1870.
-Both Henry and Mary were buried in East Cleveland Township Cemetery.
+Henry died in Newark, New Jersey, while on a visit to his daughter on October 15, 1870.
+Henry was returned to East Cleveland Township to be buried alongside Mary in East Cleveland Township Cemetery.